Guatemala at a glance

 Percentage of population living below the international poverty line: 8.7%

 Number of working equines: 228,000

-Since 2006, we have worked through our partner Equinos Sanos para el Pueblo (ESAP) (Healthy Equines for the People), a Guatemalan foundation which promotes the welfare of working equines.
+Since 2006, we have worked through our partner ESAP (loosely translated to Healthy Equines for the People) who are a Guatemalan foundation which promotes the welfare of working equines.

 ESAP is currently:

 - Enhancing equine owners’, users’ and handlers’ knowledge to improve their welfare practices.
 For example, encouraging good handling, basic husbandry and first aid.

 - Helping communities acknowledge equines are an essential part of the community and that their welfare matters.